mindfulent/justbreathe-docs/project-styling.md

 7. Effect Components (#14-17)
 8. Remaining Pages and Components

+## Documentation Workflow

+### Frontend Testing Documentation
+All frontend testing documentation should follow this workflow:

+1. When completing items in this style guide:
+   - First implement the required changes
+   - Write and verify all tests
+   - Document the testing approach in `docs/docs-fe-testing.md`

+2. Documentation Priority:
+   - `docs/docs-fe-testing.md` is the source of truth for all frontend testing documentation
+   - Testing approaches, patterns, and examples should be documented there
+   - This style guide references testing requirements but defers to `docs/docs-fe-testing.md` for implementation details

+3. Documentation Update Process:
+   - After completing a component's styling and testing
+   - Add testing documentation to `docs/docs-fe-testing.md`
+   - Update the component's status to [DONE] in this file

 ## Testing Standards

+For detailed testing documentation, patterns, and examples, refer to `docs/docs-fe-testing.md`.

+This section provides a high-level overview of testing requirements.
+For implementation details, always consult `docs/docs-fe-testing.md`.

 ### Testing Framework
-- [x] Vitest as the primary testing framework
+- [DONE] Vitest as the primary testing framework
-- [x] @testing-library/vue for component testing
+- [DONE] @testing-library/vue for component testing
-- [x] @testing-library/jest-dom for enhanced DOM assertions
+- [DONE] @testing-library/jest-dom for enhanced DOM assertions

 ### Accessibility Testing
 1. Manual Testing